aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

   "env": "demo"
 }
 ```
-7. Click "Test" and that will trigger an email with all reports in the database taht fall below the sentiment threshold.
+7. Click "Test" and that will trigger an email with all reports in the database that fall below the sentiment threshold.
 ![image](assets/Notification%20Lambda.png)